 - Lime citrus oil is generally safe.

 - As with any citrus oil, the topical application should be diluted to avoid skin sensitivity.

-- The application should be 12 hours before exposure to sunlight.
+- The application should be done 12 hours before exposure to sunlight.

 - Use only high-quality lime essential oil Doterra brand when using internally.

 - Whenever you change your healthcare regimen, be sure to check in with your healthcare provider.